Irreligion: Demographics

 Women, when in the labor force, are similar to men in their religiosity.
 When out of the labor force, women tend to be more religious.

 In many countries censuses and demographic surveys do not separate atheists, agnostics and those responding "nothing in particular" as distinct populations.
 Both "religion" and "secular" are Western concepts and are not universal across cultures, languages, or time.

 In 2020, of the global atheist and non-religious population, 78% live in Asia and the Pacific, while the remainder reside in Europe (10%), North America (6%), Latin America and the Caribbean (4%), sub-Saharan Africa (1.5%) and the Middle East and North Africa (.1%).
 Eleven countries have nonreligious majorities.
 In 2020, the countries with the highest percentage of "Non-Religious" ("Term encompassing both (a) agnostics; and (b) atheists") were North Korea, the Czech Republic and Estonia.
 According to the 2018 Chinese General Social Survey, China had the largest count of unaffiliated people: about one billion adults.
 According to Pew Research in 2025, China alone makes up 67% of the global religiously unaffiliated demographic.
 Some broadly religious practices continue to play a significant role in the lives of a substantial shares of the Chinese population.
-The Asia-Pacific region alone accounts for 78% of the global unaffliated demographic.
+The Asia-Pacific region alone accounts for 78% of the global unaffiliated demographic.